Xilmi/Rotp-Fusion/FeaturesChanges.md

 ### User Interfaces:

+- New Main menu option: “Relaunch a New Game”.
+  - When the Ctrl key is held down, “New Game” is replaced by  "Relaunch"
+  - Keyboard shortcut = Ctrl-N
 - Added a few shortcuts that were missing from the Galaxy Map's shortcut list.
 - Random number of opponent separator is now ~.
 - Since the colonies under attack are usually located on the empire's periphery, the current sequence from left to right and top to bottom isn't always ideal.
 The new sequence revolves around the center of the player's empire.